 Once you have deactivated your plugins, click on the Inactive link on the menu at the top of the page …

-Once you have selected all the plugins that you want to delete, specify Delete from the Bulk Actions drop-down menu …
+Once you have selected all of the plugins that you want deleted, choose Delete from the Bulk Actions pull-down menu …

 Click Apply …

-A list of all selected plugins will be displayed in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you would like to proceed to the next step and delete all of the plugins listed …
+A list of all selected plugins will show up in the Delete Plugins screen.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you would like to go ahead and delete all of the plugins listed …

 Managing WordPress Plugins – Tools

-In addition to the methods shown above, you can install a number of tools to manage your WordPress plugins.
+In addition to the methods shown above, you can use Free and Premium WordPress plugins that let you manage your plugins.

 Health Check & troubleshooting